Petit, The Lost Pre-Impressionist

 Petit is working just as photography is starting, pioneered by his friend Philip Delamotte, which would soon destroy the market for pure topography.
 Petit uses and commissions photography and comments that for semi-distant views the subject comes out far too small.
 He sees his watercolours as complimentary – photography for close up architectural detail and pure topography, his sketches for ‘effect’.

-Much more important, in a modern age, is that Petit is emerging as important artist in his own right.
-As with any talent which is unique it needs understanding and acclimitisation to be appreciated.
+Much more important, in our age, are the innovations that Petit achieved.
+As with any talent which is unique it needs time to be appreciated.
 If it looked like or similar to the art of others it could not have much value.

 Petit’s earlier art is more accessible and easier to appreciate precisely because it lies firmly within the British watercolour tradition.
-One can recognise not just De Wint, but elements of David Cox and John Sell Cotman the other pre-impressionistic watercolourists, as well as Samuel Prout.
-This is almost certainly no coincidence Petit remarks how it is the duty of artists in whatever discipline to study and make use of what has been achieved and then try to take matters further.
+One can recognise not just De Wint, but elements of David Cox and John Sell Cotman the other pre-impressionistic watercolourists, as well as Samuel Prout for architectural texture.
+This is almost certainly no coincidence.
+Petit remarks how it is the duty of artists in whatever discipline to study and make use of what has been achieved and then try to take matters further.

-While there are elements of ‘taking further’ before 1845, this comes to the fore in the 1850s and 1860s, with his post-turner atmospheric effects, and even more impressionistic landscapes to convey the emotion of the scene at the expense of detail.
+While there are elements of ‘taking further’ before 1845, this comes to the fore in the 1850s and 1860s, with his rough impressionistic landscapes to convey the emotion of the scene at the expense of detail.
 What would eventually become unremarkable a little later on the continent, and in the 20th Century in the UK, we can recognize as extraordinary for its time and context.

-Appreciation of Petit the artist can be hampered by the manner that his art has come down to us.
+Appreciation of Petit the artist has been hindered by the manner that his art has come down to us.

 The Dispersal of the Family Hoard

-The big difference between Petit and other artists of the day is that Petit was not professional, ie selling work to live.
-He never sold his watercolours, drawings or illustrations.
+The big difference between Petit and other artists of the day is that Petit was not professional, ie not commercial, selling work to live.
+He never tried to sell, though occasionally gave away, watercolours, drawings or illustrations.
 On the one hand that gave him huge freedom – he was imaginative and experimental; on the other hand his work was not naturally distributed, no market evolved and his lesser works were not pruned as with commercial artists.

 The main hoard was accidentally abandoned, following the death of Petit’s great niece in 1957.
 By this time many, up to one third, had suffered damage (see example of Brinkburn Abbey, 1856, next below) and they had been mixed up with those by his sisters.
 New owners dumped what was left into auctions during the 1980s and the 1990s, in large lots of 100 to 300 each, mostly at Sotheby’s Billingshurst, and at least 6 lots went through Bearne’s of Torquay in 1992.
 This is obviously a disastrous way to introduce a practically unknown artist.
 Dealers bought watercolours for a few pounds each and were happy to sell even the best for £100.
 Probably around half were sold in this way.